tpaskhalis/tpaskhalis.github.io/index.md

 Apart from academic research, I am an open source enthusiast and a member of the [rOpenSci](https://ropensci.org/) initiative.
 Check [Software page](/software) or my [Github profile](https://github.com/tpaskhalis/) for the list of packages I have contributed to.

 Prior to starting my PhD I have spent some time in data science industry.
-I received my BA in Political Psychology from the [St Petersburg State University](http://english.spbu.ru/), [Department of Psychology](http://www.psy.spbu.ru/english-version) and my MSc in Social Research Methods from LSE.
-Apart from social science training, I also have a diploma in Software Engineering from the [SPbU, Faculty of Mathematics and Mechanics](http://www.math.spbu.ru/eng/).
+I received my BA in Political Psychology from [St Petersburg State University](http://english.spbu.ru/), [Department of Psychology](http://www.psy.spbu.ru/english-version) and my MSc in Social Research Methods from LSE.
+Apart from social science training, I also have a diploma in Software Engineering from [SPbU, Faculty of Mathematics and Mechanics](http://www.math.spbu.ru/eng/).

 <a href="mailto:{{ site.email }}" target="_blank" rel="noopener noreferrer"><i class="fas fa-envelope"></i> tom.paskhalis@nyu.edu</a>